A Rule-Based Model for Victim Prediction: Discussion and Conclusion

 Focused deterrence strategies can be a practical implementation of VIPAR scores.
 The proposed model partly employs the CIRV list, which was generated within the principles of a focused deterrence approach.
 Findings suggest that VIPAR scores better predict the future shooing violence than the CIRV list after adding relevant variables (e.g., age, past criminal history, peer influence) from criminological theories.
 In this context, VIPAR scores can be a component of focused deterrence policing, which is known as an effective way to reduce violence in cities~\cite{braga2012effectsb, engel2013reducing, nagin2013deterrence}.

 There are certain limitations to the development of VIPAR scores.
-First, the data used in the proposed model is police-reported incidents; therefore, the mode will be limited to those individuals who have records/contacts with the police.
-Even though this is a limitation of the VIPAR scores, it is also a strength because the model only uses the police contacts rather than using any source of subjective data (e.g., social media).
+First, the data used in the algorithm is police-reported incidents; therefore, the algorithm will be limited to those individuals who have records/contacts with the police.
+Even though this is a limitation of the VIPAR scores, it is also a strength because the algorithm only uses the police contacts rather than using any source of subjective data (e.g., social media).
 The other likely limitation is that as explained in the VIPAR scores, PageRank values are calculated based on the number of immediate friends and the number of different events. (e.g., arrest, field interviews).
-Readers might think that the more targeted police contacts, specifically through field interviews, the higher the VIPAR scores.
-This concern is partly true; however, the number of police contacts have an ignorable effect in the overall VIPAR score calculation because age, violence, and peer influence are the main components of the model.
-Nonetheless, VIPAR scores should be periodically checked in case of this possible bias, which might substantially affect the overall purpose of VIPAR scores.
+Readers might ask that the more targeted police contacts, specifically through field interviews, the higher the VIPAR scores.
+This may not be a concern for VIPAR scores because the number of police contacts has an ignorable effect in the calculation.
+The main components of VIPAR scores are age, violence, and peer influence.
+Therefore, frequent police contacts will not increase a person’s position in the VIPAR score list unless that person involves in violent crime and has prolific friends at the first-degree relationship.
+Please note that we developed our based on criminological theories; therefore, VIPAR scores only converts the proven thoughts of criminology into digits in order to prioritize proactive efforts of police departments to effectively save lives.
+Having said that, VIPAR scores should be periodically checked by researchers in case of any possible bias which might substantially affect the overall purpose of the system.

 \printcredits